signagelive/widget-simple-with-libraries/README.md

 2. You can call it anything you wish
 3. Change the File Extension to .wgt
 4. Upload to Signagelive
+5. Add to an playlist
-5. You will note you can change the value of the Text preference to anything you like (in the Media Asset properties)
+6. If you look at the prefences by double clicking the asset in the playlist you will note you can change the value of the Text preference to anything you like
+7. Change any values you wish
+8. Save the playlist
-6. Publish to your Signagelive Player
+7. Publish the playlist to your Signagelive Player
-7. Your message will display on your screen
+8. Your message will display on your screen